exuperian/RedPitayaTutorials/Tutorials/HOME_Tutorials/README.md

 * [Generating a sine wave](/Tutorials/PROJ_IOSignalGeneration)
 * [Feeding an input signal through to the output](/Tutorials/PROJ_IOFeedthrough)

+### Digital filtering

+The Red Pitaya can be used as a programmable digital filter.
+You'll need an oscilloscope and signal generator to test these out, and to have gone through the *Input and output* section.

+* Basic FIR filter
+* Reducing the sample rate - decimation
+* Low-frequency filtering

 ## Additional information

 ### FPGA Programming